 Gone are the days of keeping rabbits in small wire cages in the far corner of the yard.
 Healthy rabbits need room to roam, hop, and explore, as well as social interaction.
 No matter what reason you are raising rabbits for, you want them to be healthy & happy.

-Colony Raised vs Separate
+Colony Raised vs Separate Cages

-For many, many years rabbits were only raised in separated cages, one rabbit per cage.
+For many, many years rabbits were only raised in separate cages, one rabbit per cage.
 This keeps the rabbits from fighting and injuring each other & controls breeding.
 It also allows the caregiver to closely monitor how much each rabbit is eating, drinking, and pooping.
 Many people still raise their rabbits in this manner.
 When done properly it is a safe & easy way to house rabbits.
 As long as each rabbit’s area is large enough and the rabbits are given social interaction time this traditional method works fine.
 Social time for the rabbits can either be with their human caretaker or with other rabbits while supervised.

 Rabbit Space Requirements

-The first thing you need to decide when setting up a rabbit space is will your rabbit live indoors or outdoors?
+The first thing you need to decide when setting up a rabbit space is will your rabbit live indoors or outdoors.
 Rabbits can successfully be raised both inside or outside, both have their own set of advantages and disadvantages. click here to read more about deciding between indoor & outdoor rabbits.

 If raising rabbits inside you will need a roomy cage.
 Aim for at least 10 square feet per rabbit PLUS an exercise pen (at least 25 square feet per rabbit).
 If you are raising large breeds, you should make the space even bigger.
 They should have access to their excise pen every day.
 The best situation is to make the exercise pen secure (the rabbit can’t escape & the space is rabbit safe).
 The rabbit can then have access 24/7 to their exercise pen and never have to be locked in the cage.
 Rabbits can be litter box trained.
 Many indoor rabbit owners will keep their rabbit in the cage/exercise pen at night and when they aren’t home, but allow their rabbit to free roam the house when supervised. click here to read about litter training rabbits